An interesting day today.

 Leaving Camp 6 on the correct farm track I found it was about 200m off trail and I could have easily avoided the extra distance at the end of yesterday.
 Oh well, at least I can help others by adding some notes on the Heysen Trail Facebook thread.

 The trail was really uneventful today.
 For just about the entire day it followed a route through farmland over several properties.
-Sheep are the choice of stock for this country.
-Hundreds of them, mostly mothers with calves, one or day that I came across.
-Constantly calling to each other as I approached, mums very protective, shepherding their young away long before I git close.
-The odd lone lamb with no mum, not frightened at all and would curiously trying to work out what I was and if I was a threat, before being spooked by all the other animals fleeing, motherless lambs following suit.
+Sheep are the stock of choice for this hungry country.
+Hundreds of them, mostly mothers with calves that I came across.
+Constantly calling to each other as I approached, mums very protective, shepherding their young away long before I got close.
+The odd lone lamb with no mum, not frightened at all would approach curiously trying to work out what I was and if I was a threat, before being spooked by all the other animals fleeing, motherless lambs following suit.

-There were some good views south ti Mt Remarkable but other than that 90% of today was unremarkable.
+There were some good views south to Mt Remarkable but other than that 90% of today was unremarkable.

 A short section of the Heysen followed along side a main road leading into Wilmington but I missed a marker, continuing along the road shoulder instead of the trail itself about 20m off the roadside.
-I was thinking this road was odd.
-The first bitumen road section with traffic, quite a bit of traffic.
-Several corners are quite tight and to stay out of harms way I was walking on the outside of steel barriers lining the road.
+I was thinking waling on the road was odd.
+The first bitumen road section had quite a bit of traffic.
+Several corners are really tight and to stay out of harms way I was walking on the outside of steel barriers lining the road.
 Talk about carnage central.
 Just about every 100m I’d pass by a kangaroo skeleton and the odd sheep, mostly scattered dry white bones, some fresher, pungent carcasses.

-I finally twigged that the actual trail was to the side of the road and may my way back to it.
+I finally twigged that the actual trail was to the side of the road and made my way back to it.

 In the early afternoon the strangest thing happened.
 Here I was in a world of my own, mind drifting while walking up a road following trail directional arrows, when out of no where a farmer appears out of his shed door and starts hurling abuse.
 “Get a job ya fucking parasite.
 You fucking walkers.
 Piss off the lot of ya.”

 Taken aback for sure.
 I had no idea where this guys was coming from and had not expected anything like that.
-Moat people you meet along any trail are friendly, will give you a way and wish to safe passage.
+Most people you meet along any trail are friendly, will get out of their way to help you and wish you safe passage.
 Off guard I didn’t really know what to say.
 I just shot back matter of fact that I indeed had a job, that I was on leave and this is my holiday.
 Well that just triggered even further.